Explore spans

 Visualize and validate

-- Switch visualizations to understand structure, dependencies, and timing.
+- Understand structure, dependencies, and timing.

 - Confirm where latency accumulates or where execution diverges.